 This large common still retains some of its original acid grassland, however the majority of the area consists of regenerated woodland and scrub which has reclaimed the open areas.
 There are also several damp hollows.
-Two additional elements include Old Barnes Cemetery, which contains a mix of rough grassland and woodland, and the small but diverse wasteland site at Barnes Old Goods Yard.
+Also within the site Old Barnes Cemetery contains a mix of rough grassland and woodland.
 Much of the site is a Local Nature Reserve.
+There is free public access to the site and voluntary workdays are regularly held by Barnes Common Limited (previously known as the Friends of Barnes Common).

 Local Wildlife Site